 “What if he never owns it?”

-Gargantuan muttered under his breath, and looked over to Nose to see dirt fly out of the hole followed by a cheer.
+Gargantuan muttered under his breath and looked over to Nose to see the dirt fly out of the hole, followed by a cheer.

-He knew the chance for death was real, and that he needed to keep a cool head if he was to make it out alive.
+He knew the chance for death was real and that he needed to keep a cool head if he was to make it out alive.
 So, he took each step and each bound as it came.
 Putting all his focus into where he was stepping, he made sure that he was moving in the most efficient way possible.
-But despite his best efforts the imps were still gaining on him, no matter how well he stepped the imps were able to be twice as fast on the uneven ground.
+But despite his best efforts, the imps were still gaining on him; no matter how well he stepped, the imps were able to be twice as fast on the uneven ground.
 He fought through the urge to vomit as his body tried explaining that he was too hungry to run anymore.
 His legs started to feel as if they were jelly right as the ground shook and toppled him to the ground.
-Looking up an enourmous spider like hand reached out of the ground and placed its fingertips through the rubble and dug them into the dirt.
+Looking up, an enormous spider-like a hand reached out of the ground and placed its fingertips through the rubble, and dug them into the dirt.

-The hole grew larger as a colossal creature of black chitinous plating, and demon green eyes the littered the face and chest of the nightmare emerged.
-The only sound it made was the sound of its hard armour scraping against itself, creating a deafening screech that could be heard kilometres away.
+The hole grew larger as a colossal creature of black chitinous plating and demon-green eyes that littered the face and chest of the nightmare emerged.
+The only sound it made was the sound of its hard armor scraping against itself, creating a deafening screech that could be heard kilometers away.